Te Pãtaka Kõrero O Te Hau Kapua, Devonport Library

-The project was undertaken by Auckland Libraries and Auckland Council’s Project Delivery Unit team (formerly Major and Special Projects), with consultation across the spectrum of internal and external stakeholders.
+Undertaken by Auckland Libraries and Auckland Council’s Project Delivery Unit (formerly Major and Special Projects), the project included consultation across a spectrum of internal and external stakeholders.
 Extensive consultation with the Local Board gained appropriate funding for a new building to replace the existing dated, dark, 733sqm leaking library.
-An independent review confirmed that the park like setting of Windsor Reserve was the most appropriate site.
-At the outset of the project, the RDT Pacific’s highly experienced Quantity Surveyor KT Tan was engaged to provide QS services, with Intermediate Quantity Surveyor Gus Fepuleai joining him during construction.
+An independent review confirmed that the park-like setting of Windsor Reserve was the most appropriate site.
+At the outset of the project, the RDT Pacific was engaged to provide Cost Management/Quantity Surveying services.

 From a cost management perspective, a significant challenge was a tight budget, necessitating a value engineering exercise during the design phase.
-Before contracts were awarded, the RDT Pacific cost management team set out a ‘shopping list’ of options and priorities for Library and Council to consider.
-During the construction stage, this allowed some cost saving on lower priority elements which is critical to complete the project within budget.
+Before contracts were awarded, the RDT Pacific team set out a ‘shopping list’ of options and priorities for Library and Council to consider.
+During the construction stage, this allowed some cost saving on lower priority elements, which were critical to complete the project within budget.

 Carvers from five local Iwi: Te Kawerau a Maki, Ngati Paoa, Ngati Whatua, Ngati Maru and Ngai Tai ki Tamaki collaborated on the totara pare, or lintel of the main entrance, with the wish and belief that all who pass under the lintel will absorb the knowledge in the Library.

-Natural materials such as exterior cedar cladding were selected so the building appears to sit lightly within Windsor Reserve.
-The interior is warm, colourful and cosily domestic: a plywood-clad internal staircase doubles as a bookshelf, while another bookshelf hides a secret door, a teen area incorporates a signature Athfield porthole window and living-room style zones feature wide gas fireplaces and comfy armchairs.
-A local feline fixture named Benjamin even has his own electronic cat door.
+Natural materials such as exterior cedar cladding were selected, so the building appears to sit lightly within Windsor Reserve.
+The interior is warm, colourful and cosily domestic; a plywood-clad internal staircase doubles as a bookshelf, while another bookshelf hides a secret door, a teen area incorporates a signature Athfield porthole window and living-room style zones feature gas fireplaces and comfy armchairs.
+A local feline fixture named Benjamin even has his electronic cat door.